Hold on, Auto Future

 About:

-This work features three digital prints overlaid inside a custom-made wooden frame.
+This work features three digital prints overlaid inside a custom wooden frame.
 By milling out sections of the first print, another version of the same image is revealed, creating a layered visual effect.

 Katanga Bub